phillipclarke29/tessel/readme.md

 #### www.tessel.co.uk

 Angular Store selling tessel products and to learn more about the mean stack.
+To run please go to /project and use node server.js